Terms & Policies

 3.1 We collect and process your personal data for the following purposes:

-• Providing and facilitating delivery of the Plait Services and Sites: We process your personal data to perform our contract with you for use of our Services and Sites and to fulfil our obligations under applicable terms of service.
+• Providing and facilitating delivery of the Plait Services and Sites: We process your personal data to perform our contract with you for use of our Services and Sites and to fulfill our obligations under applicable terms of service.
 Where we have not entered into a contract with you, we process your personal data in reliance on our legitimate interests to operate and administer the Plait Services and Sites.
 For example, to create, administer and manage your account.

 • Communicating with you about the Plait Services and providing customer support: We may send you service, technical and other administrative messages in reliance on our legitimate interests in administering the Plait Services.
 For example, we may send you messages about the availability or security of the Plait Services.
 We also process your personal data to respond to your comments and questions and to provide customer care and support.